<- Back to main blog

 For example, if you’re composing a complete user manual, it’s best to involve the primary developers for each individual feature.

-After all, these principal architects will have the most knowledge about their software portion and are best qualified to explain the functionalities.
+Ultimately, these principal architects have the most knowledge about the portion of the software they oversee and are the best qualified to explain its functionalities.

 Consequently, multiple authors will likely be editing a document simultaneously.
 While, in theory, this sounds collaborative and effective, it can also be dangerous.